caltechlibrary/2018-10-18-shell-arc/_episodes/03-create.md

 exercises: 20
 questions:
 - "How can I create, copy, and delete files and directories?"
-- "How can I edit files?"
 objectives:
 - "Create a directory hierarchy that matches a given diagram."
-- "Create files in that hierarchy using an editor or by copying and renaming existing files."
+- "Create files in that hierarchy by copying and renaming existing files."
 - "Delete, copy and move specified files and/or directories."
 keypoints:
 - "`cp old new` copies a file."
 - "`mkdir path` creates a new directory."
 - "`mv old new` moves (renames) a file or directory."
 - "`rm path` removes (deletes) a file."
-- "Use of the Control key may be described in many ways, including `Ctrl-X`, `Control-X`, and `^X`."
 - "The shell does not have a trash bin: once something is deleted, it's really gone."
-- "Depending on the type of work you do, you may need a more powerful text editor than Nano."
 ---

 We now know how to explore files and directories,